X-WS-RateLimit-Remaining

 Numeric countdown

 The value is a non-negative integer decrementing with each request.
 The counter starts near the limit ceiling and counts down toward zero as requests consume the available budget.
-Values like 993, 989, and 999 are common in active sessions.
+Observed values run from 978 to 999 against the 1000 limit.

 Example

-A response early in a session shows most of the budget intact.
-The client has made seven requests against a limit of 1,000.
+A response early in the current second shows most of the budget intact.
+The client has made seven requests against the observed limit of 1000.

 X-WS-RateLimit-Remaining: 993